amkisko/omniauth_openid_federation.rb/README.md

 **"JWT signature verification failed"**
 - Provider may have rotated keys (auto-handled with `rotate_on_errors: true`)
 - Clear cache: `Rails.cache.delete_matched("openid_federation_jwks_*")`

+**"Attack prevented by OmniAuth::AuthenticityTokenProtection" or "OmniAuth::AuthenticityError"**
+- **Request phase (initiating OAuth)**: Ensure forms include Rails CSRF tokens using `button_to` or `form_with` helpers
+- **Callback phase (external provider redirect)**: Ensure CSRF protection is configured correctly (see [Step 7: Configure CSRF Protection](#step-7-configure-csrf-protection))
+- Verify `OmniAuth.config.request_validation_phase` is configured to skip CSRF validation for callback paths
+- Ensure `skip_before_action :verify_authenticity_token` is present in the callback controller for callback actions
+- Check that OAuth state parameter validation is working (handled automatically by the strategy)

 ## Security